 - Filing a sexual harassment lawsuit in a court of law;

 - Filing a charge with the EEOC or;

 New York City Sexual Harassment Lawyers Ready to Take Your Call

 New York State law offers even stronger anti-retaliation protection for employees in NYC and across the State.
-Even if you experience a more subtle negative change in your working conditions after reporting discrimination or harassment, you may still have grounds for a lawsuit.
-So, if you filed suit against your current employer and now you are being denied projects, being ostracized by your co-workers, or otherwise being treated poorly, you should speak with an NYC lawyer.
+Even if you experience a more subtle negative change in your working conditions after reporting discrimination or sexual harassment, you may still have grounds for a lawsuit.
+So, if you filed a suit against your current employer and now you are being denied projects, being ostracized by your co-workers, or otherwise being treated poorly, you should speak with an NYC lawyer.

 Our New York employment law attorneys encourage all victims of sexual harassment and retaliation to come forward.
 You have rights under the law.
 You do not need to accept harmful treatment at work.

 The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
 Sexual Harassment is gender-based discrimination and is illegal.
 For further information, please feel free to call us at 800-807-2209 for a free consultation.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020